rossetti/RossettiArenaBook/docs/03-Chapter3.md

 ***

+\BeginKnitrBlock{exercise}
-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ch3P14"><strong>(\#exr:ch3P14) </strong></span>Suppose a pilot run of a simulation model estimated that the average waiting time for a customer during the day was 11.485 minutes based on an initial sample size of 15 replications with a 95\% confidence interval half-width of 1.04.
+<span class="exercise" id="exr:ch3P14"><strong>(\#exr:ch3P14) </strong></span>Suppose a pilot run of a simulation model estimated that the average waiting time for a customer during the day was 11.485 minutes based on an initial sample size of 15 replications with a 95\% confidence interval half-width of 1.04.
 Using the half-width ratio sample size determination techniques, recommend a sample size to be 95\% confident that you are within $\pm$ 0.10 of the true mean waiting time in the queue.
-The half-width ratio method requires a sample size of what amount?</div>\EndKnitrBlock{exercise}
+The half-width ratio method requires a sample size of what amount?
+\EndKnitrBlock{exercise}

 ***

+\BeginKnitrBlock{exercise}
-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ch3P15"><strong>(\#exr:ch3P15) </strong></span>Assume that the following table represents the summary statistics for a pilot run of 10 replications from a simulation. </div>\EndKnitrBlock{exercise}
+<span class="exercise" id="exr:ch3P15"><strong>(\#exr:ch3P15) </strong></span>Assume that the following table represents the summary statistics for a pilot run of 10 replications from a simulation.
+\EndKnitrBlock{exercise}

 | Simulation Statistics |  NPV  | P(NPV $<$ 0) |
 |:---------------------:|:-----:|:------------:|